dogweather/forkful/content/en/lua/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in programming involves creating small, separate pieces of code to automatically verify that different parts of your application work as expected.
-For Lua programmers, testing ensures reliability and aids in maintaining code quality, speeding up the debugging process and making codebase modifications safer.

 ## How to:
 Lua, being a lightweight yet powerful scripting language, does not include a built-in testing framework.
 However, third-party libraries like Busted and LuaUnit make testing relatively straightforward.
 Here, we'll look at examples using both.

 ### Using Busted
 Busted is a popular Lua testing framework that offers a flexible way to write tests.
 Firstly, install Busted through LuaRocks (Lua's package manager) with `luarocks install busted`.
 Once installed, you can write your tests.
 Here's a simple test for a function `add` that sums two numbers:

 ```lua